who-knows-inc/whoknows_variations/documentation/contributions.md

 ## Merging PRs

+//TODO: Add pictures of how to review and accepts the changes

-Review the code under the commits tab
+Review the code under the commits tab.

 After merging, delete the feature branch to keep the repository clean.